JuliaManifolds/Manifolds.jl/docs/src/interface.md

 The interface for a manifold is provided in the lightweight package [ManifoldsBase.jl](https://github.com/JuliaNLSolvers/ManifoldsBase.jl).
 You can easily implement your algorithms and even your own manifolds just using the interface.
-All manifolds from the package here are also based on this interface, so any project based
+All manifolds from the package here are also based on this interface, so any project based on the interface can benefit from all manifolds, as long as the functions used in such a project are implemented.

 ```@contents
 Pages = ["interface.md"]